-- (i) there was a change in the beneficial ownership in PYE due to actions taken by a creditor of South Shore; - (ii) on 23 July 2021, South Shore was ordered to be wound up by the Supreme Court of Bermuda in accordance with section 161 of the Company Act 1981 and provisional liquidators were appointed; - (iii) Hotel Nova Concórdia, Limitada (English name: New Concordia Hotel Limited, Chinese name: 新聯生酒店有限公司), which is an indirect wholly-owned subsidiary of South Shore and the owner of THE 13 Hotel in Macau (being the sole significant asset of South Shore and its subsidiaries), had itself applied to the court of Macau for voluntary liquidation; - (iv) on 11 March 2022, the Supreme Court of Bermuda ordered that the joint and several liquidators be appointed and that a committee of inspection be formed under section 181(2) of the Bermuda Companies Act 1981; and - (v) the shares of South Shore have been suspended from trading on the Stock Exchange since 2 July 2021.
+- (i) there was a change in the beneficial ownership in PYE due to actions taken by a creditor of South Shore; - (ii) on 23 July 2021, South Shore was ordered to be wound up by the Supreme Court of Bermuda in accordance with section 161 of the Company Act 1981 and provisional liquidators were appointed; - (iii) Hotel Nova Concórdia, Limitada (English name: New Concordia Hotel Limited, Chinese name: 新聯生酒店有限公司), which is an indirect wholly-owned subsidiary of South Shore and the owner of THE 13 Hotel in Macau (being the sole significant asset of South Shore and its subsidiaries), had itself applied to the court of Macau for voluntary liquidation; - (iv) on 11 March 2022, the Supreme Court of Bermuda ordered that the joint and several liquidators be appointed, and that a committee of inspection be formed, for South Shore under section 181(2) of the Bermuda Companies Act 1981; and - (v) the shares of South Shore had been suspended from trading on the Stock Exchange since 2 July 2021.

 In view of the above-mentioned negative facts and circumstances, a loss of HK\$159,000,000 was recognised in respect of the Deposits during the year ended 31 March 2022.
+During the year ended 31 March 2023, the Company continued to monitor the situation and considered there were no signs of improvement of the above negative facts and circumstances.
+Also the shares of South Shore were delisted from the Stock Exchange on 9 February 2023.
+The provision was therefore continually provided.